bnikolaus/CurseOfStrahdNotes/README.md

 Your dread lord and master,
 Strahd von Zarovich
 ```
-- Nikkey Examined - The Durst Deeds wants to take ownership of the properties, want's Rose and Thurns blessing to restore the house for the children
+- Nikkey Examined - The Durst Deeds wants to take ownership of the properties, want's Rose and Thorns
+blessing to restore the house for the children
-- Found a hidden Room, in the Doll House which was a miniature copy of the house we are in
+- Found a hidden Room, in the Doll House which was a miniature copy of the house
 - Nikkey got really afraid after touching thorns Bear
 __________________________________________________________

+Next Steps, Goto Secret Room